SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/phone-call/index.md

 description: Phone call
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: CRM
-so.topic: help
+keywords: diary, follow-up, phone, call so.topic: concept
 language: en
 ---

 # Phone Call

 Calls are follow-ups with a default duration of 15 minutes.
-The default start time is the current time and the date is today’s date.
+The default start time is the current time and the date is today's date.
 You can set up a call follow-up if, for example, you want to enter an outgoing phone call.

 > [!TIP]
 > You can change the default duration to something other than 15 minutes.
 Select ![icon][img1] **Personal settings** > **Preferences** > **Default values** > **Duration of a new phone call** and [enter the required value][4].